 How often should I water?
 Here is the rule of thumb I use: plants with thick,tough, juicy leaves and a waxy covering don’t need as much water…allow them to dry out completely between waterings.
 For example, an Aloe Vera plant really only needs to be watered about once or twice a month, depending on how hot and dry the room is that you keep it in.
 Plants with very thin, non juicy, non waxy leaves, need to be watered about once a week.

 For most houseplants, if using a liquid fertilizer, you should fertilize at least once a month.
 If you are not one who remembers these sorts of things, you can incorporate a slow release fertilizer into your potting mix, or put some slow release fertilizer sticks into the soil, and then you will be good for about 3 months!

+How often should I repot my houseplants?
 Once a year is a good rule of thumb.

 It’s always a good idea for house plants is to have a light, soil that has good drainage.
 Good ingredients to find in it would be fir bark, perlite, milled peat moss, a little charcoal, and possibly a slow release fertilizer, so you can get by without having to remember to fertilize for a few months.
 Of course, you can get really specific on your potting mix recipe depending on the type of plant you are growing.
 Just remember, the less water a plant needs, the lighter the potting soil(lighter meaning increased drainage and dries out quickly)

 Always just repot into the next size up which is usually an increase in 1 or 2 inches in diameter.
 Repotting is a good thing to do if you had your plant outside all summer, to get rid of any bugs that might have made a nest in the pot.

 How deep do I plant my houseplants when repotting?
 Always make sure that the new soil does not bury the top of the old soil of the rootball, to avoid rotting out the main stem of the plant.